cespeleta/rag-fastapi-llamaindex/README.md

 The core of the project is a RAG pipeline build with **LlamaIndex**, using **HuggingFace** models for document embedding and LLM's, and **ChromaDB** as the local vector store.

+The default PDF document that comes by default with the application is: [LLaMA: Open and Efficient Foundation Language Models](https://arxiv.org/abs/2302.13971)

 ## Project structure

 ```shell